-Polio has been eradicated from all but three countries around the world: Afghanistan, Pakistan, and Nigeria.
-That means it is 99.9% eradicated and it makes our fight to end the disease all the more pressing.
-That’s why we’re calling on the Canadian government to make an important contribution to help eliminate this virus once and for all.
+Now, polio has been eradicated from all but three countries around the world: Afghanistan, Pakistan, and Nigeria.
+That means it is 99.9% eradicated, with just 22 cases recorded worldwide in 2017.
+We're so nearly there, and that makes our fight to end the disease all the more pressing.

 Here are some facts you might not know about the virulent disease.

 1. The first clinical description of polio was provided by Michael Underwood, a British physician, in 1789.

 2. The first outbreaks appeared in Europe in the early 1800s.